dyingpotato890/KTU-S6-CN-LAB/README.md

-# KTU S6 Networking LAB
+# KTU S6 NETWORKING LAB

 This repository is dedicated to storing programs required for the Networking lab sessions conducted in Semester 6 for KTU students (2019 Syllabus).